 The good news is …when the soldier flies get into the pot (in the chicken pen) the chickens will scratch around it to get at the larvae.
 The larvae are very high in protein for them.
 If a few maggots get in don’t worry….it’s all good.
 They love maggots too.

 I did have one customer that told me her chickens dug her pot up completely.
-To counter this problem and still give your chickens the benefit of the Soldier Fly Larvae, plant the Compot inside a big pot plant.
-Fill around the Compot with paper, weeds, chicken waste, or anything biodegradable but keep the inside of the Compot for food waste. (video on YouTube)
+To counter this problem and still give your chickens the benefit of the Soldier Fly Larvae, plant the Compot inside a big planter pot.
+Fill around the Compot with paper, weeds, chicken waste, or anything biodegradable but keep the inside of the Compot for food waste. (video on YouTube) Or read this article on “super fast composting above ground with a Compot” but use it in your chicken pen rather than in your garden and substitute the paper waste for chicken pen waste or weed waste or anything that is bio-degradable and not food waste unless the food waste is put in first at the bottom of the pot and covered with other compostable waste.

-You may need to dig the pot plant container into the ground a bit so the top of the pot is “pecking” height for the chickens so they can easily get at the Soldier Fly Larvae as they move in and out of the Compot.
+You may need to dig the planter pot container into the ground a bit so the top of the pot is “pecking” height for the chickens so they can easily get at the Soldier Fly Larvae as they move in and out of the Compot.
 You don’t necessarily need to cover the Compot when it is inside the Chicken pen.
 This for some reason makes the Soldier Flies come out more often into the open air where the chickens can eat them.
+But this will depend on many factors such as the weather.

 As the soldier flies come out to pupate the chickens can still help themselves to the bugs at this stage as well.
 And you can still grow their greens on the top.
 Video on YouTube – Chickens in Martina’s garden that will show you how she grows her wheat grass in the chicken pen.